gquere/gquere.github.io/sstic2020_writeup/step3.md

 Uh oh... seems like my CPU is way too weak to solve this challenge this way: a success takes more than 6 seconds and it doesn't have enough cores to meaningfully parallelize.
 So this approach would take a bunch of hours to complete...

 Another problem is that ```show_password``` is a Rust binary, which are a notorious mess to reverse.
 I really didn't want to do that.
-So I first loaded it in gdb and looked at the functions:
+So I first loaded it in gdb and looked at the defined functions:
 ```
 argon2::argon2::hash_encoded
 argon2::argon2::verify_encoded_ext